acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 ## GPTs and Chess since the 2020 prehistoric days

-If you read this blog or follow me on Twitter, you know I have been interested for a while about generative AI technologies and chess.
+If you read this blog or follow me on [X/Twitter](https://twitter.com/acherm), you know I have been interested in a while about generative AI technologies and chess.
 For instance, I have reported on [GPT-2](https://blog.mathieuacher.com/GTP2AndChess/), one of the first promising version of GPT and trained on 3.5 million chess games with 146 TPUs (ouch!).
 This specialized version of GPT-2 played well during standard openings due to its training data but quickly blunders thereafter.
 While it consistently makes legal moves without understanding chess (even 30 moves into a game!), its performance was easily outclassed by traditional chess engines and human players -- [see some games in the blog post](https://blog.mathieuacher.com/GTP2AndChess/).
 At that time, it was impressive to see that transformers and a text completion engine can partially learn chess rules from pure text.

 Since then, I have publicly shared and discussed some experiments like a prototype to play chess games with GPT-3 https://twitter.com/acherm/status/1616477887607242752 including some analysis that basically shows that GPT-3 proposes lots of illegal moves.
 I have also shown some failures of ChatGPT-4 https://twitter.com/acherm/status/1636441376375095306 Even this summer ChatGPT-4 has been defeated by Chessman Elite (beginner level, instantaneous answer, coming from the 90s): https://twitter.com/acherm/status/1691123390298443780

 Obviously, I'm not alone to share chess-related stuff about GPTs, there are many examples here and there: eg https://twitter.com/GothamChess/status/1624755982105513992 https://www.youtube.com/watch?v=svlIYFpsWs0 In general, I like the interactions and discussions we can have on this subject, with interesting recommendations and food for thoughts.
-I also much appreciate the interventions of Gary Marcus that heroically tries to ponder some crazy over-claims of GPT aficionados!
+I also much appreciate the interventions of [Gary Marcus](https://substack.com/@garymarcus) that heroically tries to ponder some crazy over-claims of GPT aficionados!

 Overall, I have compiled a long list of chess+GPT things to explore and, well, I've resisted for a long time.
 But I've decided to do it more seriously!